Andrew-J-Fuller/msc-crispr-model/README.md

 6. transition into models using multiple paradigms
 7. polish a novel model (potentially collaborate to further robustify)
 8. transition into creating original GRN model

-### Current status
-- learning more about python
-- learning more about modeling GRNS
-- brushing up on my ODE understandings

-### Action
-- [ ] Simulate stress perturbations
-- [ ] Try a different paradigm
-- [ ] Build novel model

-### COMPLETED

-- [x] reproduce the repressilator
-- [x] Build a minimal regulatory network model